chaincodelabs/seminars/segwit/README.md

 ### Advanced SegWit

 1. How do blocks commit to witness data?
 1. What is weight versus virtual bytes?
 How do they differ?
 How does weight change the relative costs of inputs and outputs?
-(Advanced SegWit)
 1. How could BIP 9 be considered controversial within the community?
 How was BIP 148 received when first proposed?
-(Advanced SegWit)

 ### SegWit's Impact on Scalability
 1. What was the quadratic sighash problem prior to Segwit?
 How does [BIP 143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) solve this?